proyecto-eden-3-esferas/SVG/README.md

 [x] A segment class (same interface as `boost::geometry::model::segment`)

-[ ] Arrows (from `class polygon`?)
+[x] Arrows (from `class polygon`?)
 To be named `solid_arrowhead` and `slim_arrowhead`.
 What about their being derived from a `triangle` class, itself derived from `angle_addressable`?
+Or the other way round: derive other triangular schematic symbols (diodes, buffers, OpAmp's etc) from `solid_arrowhead`.

+[ ] `slim_arrowhead::rotate_to(ABSOLUTE_ANGLE)` and `slim_arrowhead::rotate_by(RELATIVE_ANGLE)` work as if angles grew clockwise.
+This is ultimately due to the fact that in SVG the *y* coordinate grows downwards.

 [ ] Two-Ports: these might bear a label with their function(resistor, inductor, capacitor, diode, fuse, switch etc.) and their drawings might be completed afterwards.
-To be derived from class `segment`
+To be derived from class `segment`, to which a `width` or a `rel_width` is added.
+(A relative width says how wide the rectangle is compared to its length.
+Using relative widths makes it easier to calculate the corners of the rectangle.)

 [ ] A bezier class, to be derived from class `segment`